Bring Your Own Data (BYOD)

 The configuration flow consists of three stages: selecting the data source, assigning the table schema, and submitting the integration.

-1. Start by selecting your data source.
+Start by selecting your data source.
 Choose from Amazon S3, Azure Blob Storage, Google Cloud Storage, or Google BigQuery, depending on where your dataset is stored.
+Then enter the required connection details, which vary by provider:

 Google Cloud Storage